bsch2734/SpiShiftRegisterChain/README.md

 1. **Setting Individual Bits On/Off**:

    The library keeps an internal representation of the data which you manipulate before writing it out to the hardware.
 By default, data is written immediately when you call a data function such as `setBitOn()`.
-If you want to batch changes, set the second parameter of the data function to `false`.
+If you want to batch changes, set the second parameter of the data functions to `false`.
 Then, later, call `writeData()` manually when you're ready to apply the changes to the hardware.
 This allows you to change any number of bits at exactly the same time.

    ```cpp
    shiftRegister.setBitOn(3);         // Turns on bit 3 and writes the data to the hardware